Ulmus × hollandica 'Pitteurs': Cultivation

 Reputedly one of two varieties grown from seed obtained in 1845 by Henri de Pitteurs of Sint-Truiden or Saint-Trond, near Liège, Belgium, the tree was planted on his estate and along roadsides in the region.
 Gillekens noted in 1891 that in the areas of Liège and Limbourg, 'Pitteurs' was preferred to 'Belgica'.
 Augustine Henry (1912) thought the tree, which produced shoots growing almost one metre a year, probably identical with those called orme Saint-Trond he saw at Looymans' nursery at Oudenbosch, which he considered perhaps identical when young to a variety of Ulmus montana occasionally sold as var. macrophylla.
 An elm said to be similar and also cultivated on the Pitteurs estate was 'Folia Rhomboidea'.

 'Pitteurs' was distributed as Ulmus campestris Pittersii by the Baudriller nursery, Angers.
 The Späth nursery of Berlin sold an elm which they said went by the name of 'Pitteurs' in some nurseries but which they themselves called U. hollandica.
 They continued to distribute it till the late 1930s.
 A specimen stood in Cantons Park, Baarn, in the interwar period.
 The Hesse nursery of Weener, Germany, marketed 'Pitteurs' in the 1930s as Ulmus latifolia, adding " = U. hollandica or U. pitteursi ", and in the 1950s as U. hollandica pitteursi.

+By 1900 there was a regular annual supply from the Netherlands (initially mainly from Oudenbosch, later from Opheusden) of several thousand 'Pitteurs' and 'Vegeta' to the Duchy of Schleswig and to Schleswig-Holstein, for coastal planting.
+After 1920 the numbers decreased as more elms began to be cultivated locally.
+With the spread, however, of the first Dutch elm disease epidemic, elm planting ceased in the area around 1930, and tens of thousands of unsellable 'Pitteurs' in nurseries had to be destroyed.
+They were often dug up for free by the unemployed, for use as firewood.

 The Ulmus gras introduced to the USA c.1871, "a fine pyramidal-growing variety", distinguished in catalogues from 'Belgica', may have been Orme gras ('Pitteurs').
 It was later renamed Ulmus montana grassei by some nurseries.
 'Pitteurs' was present in the Arnold Arboretum, Massachusetts, in the interwar years.

 In 1998 an unsuccessful search of the de Pitteurs-Hiegaerts Estate (now in the public domain and known as the Speelhof park) was mounted in an attempt to rediscover the elm.
 It is assumed the cultivar fell victim to Dutch elm disease, as did thousands of other elms in the same district.
 However, 'Pitteurs' was known to have been marketed (as U. montana 'Pitteursi') in Poland in the 19th century by the Ulrich nursery, Warsaw, and so may still survive in Eastern Europe.
 Several trees were thought to survive in England, in the Brighton area.
 'Pitteurs' is not known to have been introduced to North America or Australasia.